• Skip to primary navigation

 Open New Snip option in Windows Snipping Tool

-2. Once you click on New, you will find the screen of your computer becoming faded and you will see the mouse cursor turning into a cross-hair pattern.
+2. Once you click on New, you will find the screen of the computer becoming faded and you will see the mouse cursor turning into a cross-hair pattern.

-3. Press and Hold the Mouse key and drag the cursor around the specific area that you want to capture in a screenshot.
+3. Press/Hold the Mouse key and drag the cursor around the specific area that you want to capture in a screenshot.
 Once the desired area is selected, release the Mouse Key and the screen shot will be copied to clipboard.

-4. Next, click on the File tab and select the Save As in the drop-down menu.
+4. Next, click on the File tab and select Save As option in the drop-down menu.

 Save File Option in Windows Snipping Tool